 - Conduct of the parties toward each other during the marriage

 - Time that the receiving spouse may need to improve earning capacity through education or job training

 - Duration of the marriage

-Courts generally base alimony on need and ability — the need of one spouse and the other spouse's ability to pay.
-Alimony can provide the dependent spouse with temporary support while pursuing education or a job, for example.
+Courts generally base alimony on the need of one spouse and the other spouse's ability to pay.
+Alimony provides the dependent spouse temporary support when that spouse is pursuing goals to enhance his or her career.